Mathi27/karkakasadara/docs/index.md

 # Mathi dev :fontawesome-regular-face-laugh-wink:

+ - [x] Open Source Software Initiative
+ - [x] Free Education for All

 !!! warning

-    This site is under heavy development
+    This site is currently under active development.
+    Contributors are welcome to join and support the effort!

 === "C"